 You can submit transactions in a variety of ways.
 The first option is by using various gateways: JSON, HTML, NVP & SOAP.
 The second option is to submit transactions via batch.

-By using the Submit Files feature, you can execute multiple transactions simultaneously.
+By using the Upload file feature, you can execute multiple transactions simultaneously.
 In doing so, please ensure that there is no customer interaction, which means an iDEAL payment is not possible.

 If an account has the appropriate privilege settings, you can upload a file by following the steps below.